Skip to main content

 Do I need to take the test again if I am applying for citizenship after already using it for ILR?

 No. You do not retake the test for citizenship.
-The same pass notification letter is used for both ILR and citizenship applications.
+The same URN and result are used for both ILR and citizenship applications.
 Pass once, use it for life.

 How long does it take to get my result?